Financial services company latest tenant for The Boot Factory building.

 “After visiting The Boot Factory, we … knew it was the ideal space for the next phase of our company’s development,” said Anderson Jarman, director of asset management for financial services company Advance Financial, which reported revenues of $73.7 million for last year.

 The family-owned business has 58 stores opened 24 hours a day, year-round with 11 more to open this year.
-Advance Financial offers short-term loans, check cashing services, wire transfers, bill payments and free money orders.
+Advance Financial offers lines of credit, check cashing services, wire transfers, bill payments and free money orders.
 Inc. magazine lists the business among the U.S.’ fastest-growing privately held companies based on its 175 percent four-year revenue growth rate.

 In the 1950s, The Boot Factory was home to The General Shoe Co.
 Remaining individual suites range from 5,746 square feet up to 32,752 square feet of creative commercial space.